AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 #### Overview

 The mark/unmark workflow allows users to track which expenses have been paid, automatically updating budget calculations and providing immediate visual feedback.
 Users interact with expenses via one-based indices from the `list` command output.
-We chose simple index-based syntax (`mark EXPENSE_INDEX` and `unmark EXPENSE_INDEX`) to minimize typing and cognitive load during rapid expense management sessions.
+The application uses simple index-based syntax (`mark EXPENSE_INDEX` and `unmark EXPENSE_INDEX`) to minimize typing and cognitive load during rapid expense management sessions.

 Marking an expense triggers three critical updates: the expense's internal paid state flips to true, the `ExpenseManager` increments `totalExpenses` by the expense amount, and `remainingBalance` is recalculated.
 Unmarking reverses these operations, decrementing totals and restoring the balance.
 This design ensures budget tracking remains accurate and responsive to real-world payment workflows.